Eminent Domain Explored Posted: August 4, 2013

 In the Milam case, Viking drew the distinction that “in public service” referred to the intrastate services and benefits of the activity, and this interpretation of “common carrier” status is supported by the Langford case.
 Viking rested the argument that it had condemnation powers under KRS 278.502 because it was in “public service,” on several points: first, that it was required to provide a farm tap under KRS 278.485 because it had wells producing gas in Kentucky; second, that it provided general economic benefits in taxes, availability of gas to the public, and transportation for Kentucky gas producers; and third, that the eventual sales of the gas were to Kentuckians.
 None of those conditions exist here, other than property taxation.

 The interstate nature of the Bluegrass Pipeline appears to place it outside both the “common carrier” and “public service” limitations under Kentucky law.
 This conclusion is reinforced by the Public Service Commission’s inability to order that the Bluegrass Pipeline transport natural gas for others in intrastate commerce if it has unused capacity.
 KRS 278.505.
-Finally, the fact that Kentucky vests condemnation power to pipelines “in public service” in the same chapter that creates the Public Service Commission suggests that only those pipelines regulated by the Public Service Commission enjoy the power to condemn citizens’ property.
+Finally, the fact that Kentucky vests condemnation power to pipelines “in public service” in the same chapter that creates the Public Service Commission, rather than including that grant of eminent domain authority in KRS Chapter 416, suggests that only those pipelines regulated by the Public Service Commission enjoy the power to condemn citizens’ property.

 Are NGLs “oil, gas, or oil or gas products?”

-It is not clear from KRS 278.502 whether natural gas liquids are covered by the phrase “oil or gas, including oil and gas products” since there is no definition of oil, gas, or oil or gas products in the statute.
+It is not clear from KRS 278.502 whether natural gas liquids are covered by the phrase “oil or gas, including oil and gas products” since there is no definition of oil, gas, or oil or gas products in Chapter 278.
 A Court would look to the common meaning of the terms, and other statutes defining the terms.
-The severance tax law, for example, distinguishes between natural gas, natural gas liquids, and oil; and KRS Chapter 353 defines both oil and gas broadly.
-It is likely that the NGLs, as petroleum hydrocarbons, would be considered “oil” or “gas products.”
+The severance tax law, for example, distinguishes between natural gas, natural gas liquids, and oil.
+Having demonstrated a knowledge of the difference between NGLs, and oil or gas, a court would likely conclude that the use of "oil and gas" but not NGLs in KRS Chapter 278 is intentional, and that NGLs pipelines are not within the scope of that chapter.
+The Energy and Environment Cabinet, which is responsible for the implementation of KRS Chapter 353, has concluded that NGLs are not within the scope of KRS 278.502.

 Is KRS 416.560 Constitutional?